CCcat8059/BigNumberCalc/README.md

 ## BN_OtherOperator
 ### operator <<
 - denominator is 10^n
 - other numerator and denominator (e.g 1/3, 3/7)
-TODO

 ## BN_RelationalOperator